Chart Color Schemes

 Mount Hutton is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Mount Hutton's dwelling structure, as per the latest Census, consisted of 73.5% houses and 26.5% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Non-Metro NSW's 82.4% houses and 17.6% other dwellings.
-Home ownership in Mount Hutton was at 33.9%, with mortgaged dwellings at 37.3% and rented ones at 28.7%.
-The median monthly mortgage repayment in the area was $1,798, lower than Non-Metro NSW's average of $2,000.
-The median weekly rent figure for Mount Hutton was recorded at $395, compared to Non-Metro NSW's $370.
-Nationally, Mount Hutton's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Mount Hutton's dwelling structure, as per the latest Census, consisted of 73.5% houses and 26.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Non-Metro NSW had 82.4% houses and 17.6% other dwellings.
+Home ownership in Mount Hutton stood at 33.9%, with mortgaged dwellings at 37.3% and rented ones at 28.7%.
+The median monthly mortgage repayment was $1,798, below Non-Metro NSW's average of $2,000.
+Weekly rent in Mount Hutton was $395, compared to Non-Metro NSW's $370.
+Nationally, Mount Hutton's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded it at $375.

 Frequently Asked Questions - Housing